 WP DB Backup

-WP DB Backup is very simple, but it also isn’t a complete backup solution.
+WP DB Backup is simple, nevertheless it is not a complete backup solution.
 It only handles database backups.
 You can use WP DB Backup to back up the database behind your site.

 WP DB Backup does support remote backups in a way.
-It can send the backed up database to you in a couple of way, including email.
+It can send the backed up database to you in a couple of ways, including email.